 COLOMBIA IS HEAVEN FOR BIODIVERSITY

 If Earth’s biodiversity were a country, it could be called Colombia – National Geographic.
-Thanks to its natural, biological and genetic treasures, Colombia is home to one of every ten species of flora and fauna in the world, with over 300 types of ecosystems, from snow capped mountains to jungles to deserts.
+Thanks to its natural, biological and fauna in the world, with over 300 types of ecosystems, from snow capped mountains to jungles to deserts.

 These fruits defy the laws of nature once harvested.
 They remain as plump and ripe as when they were first picked, months later.
 We were intrigued to discover the science behind these fruits and wondered if it was possible to isolate their magic compounds for possible human use.
 We managed to extract and purify the active saponins that keep the love apple supple and smooth for so long.